PetrKryslUCSD/FinEtoolsAcoustics.jl/docs/src/index.md

 ## Tutorials

-The [tutorials](tutorials/tutorials.md) are provided in the form of Julia scripts and Markdown files.
+The [tutorials](https://github.com/PetrKryslUCSD/FinEtoolsAcousticsTutorials.jl) are provided in the form of Julia scripts and Markdown files in a separate [package](https://github.com/PetrKryslUCSD/FinEtoolsAcousticsTutorials.jl).

 ## Manual